aditya699/ML_Website_Maker/README.md

 # ML_Website_Maker

-This is a demo for How ML Website are made
+This is a demo for a lecture on How ML Website are made